Max Faulkner: Early life

-Pre-war golf career
+Professional career

 Faulkner showed considerable talent when very young.
 He entered the first Daily Mirror Assistants' Tournament in September 1933, just two months after his 17th birthday.
 The event had prize money of £750, more than the Open Championship, and attracted 206 entries.
 There was a 36-hole qualifying contest on the first day, after which the leading 64 played match-play.
 Faulkner finished the stroke-play in a tie for 16th place.
 The following day, despite suffering from a muscle problem in his back, he won his two matches, before losing the following day at the last-16 stage.

 Faulkner played with his father in the 1934 Sunningdale Foursomes, where they reached the semi-final before losing.
 The second Daily Mirror Assistants' Tournament was played in late May 1934.
 Faulkner again qualified for the match-play stage but lost his first match.
 Still aged 17, he entered the 1934 Open Championship at Royal St George's.
 He had two rounds of 76 to qualify for the main event.
 In the championship he had two rounds of 78 and missed the cut.
 In September he qualified for the final stage of the News of the World Match Play, winning his first match and losing at the last-32 stage.

 1935 was a less successful season for Faulkner.
 The Daily Mirror Assistants' Tournament became a stroke play event with sectional qualifying.
 Faulkner qualified well, finishing 4th in the strong Southern Section but missed the cut in the main tournament.
 1936 started poorly with Faulkner failing to qualify for the final stages of the Daily Mail Tournament.
 In April he moved from Bramley and took a position at Sonning Golf Club, east of Reading, Berkshire where Arthur Young was the professional.
 Faulkner was to be playing assistant and able to compete in all the leading tournaments.